Kids Kicking Cancer

 Kids Kicking Cancer is an organization devoted to helping children overcome the pain of cancer.
-It was founded in 1999 by Rabbi Elimelech Goldberg, a black belt in the martial arts and the former Rabbi of congregation Young Israel of Southfield, Michigan, USA.
+It was founded in 1999 by Rabbi Elimelech Goldberg, a black belt in the martial arts and the former rabbi of congregation Young Israel of Southfield, Michigan.
 The goal of the organization is to teach children to cope with cancer through martial arts and spiritual training.

-The organization based in Michigan has drawn national and international attention, for its acclaimed method of assisting children suffering from cancer through karate and similar techniques.